 Check out our TikTok statistics article for more.

-Last but not least, let’s take a look at some of the most relevant YouTube statistics for 2021.
+Last but not least, let’s take a look at some of the most relevant YouTube statistics.

 YouTube commands a huge number of active users.
 It’s surpassed only by Facebook.
 (Source: YouTube)